KSAMissionCtrl/OpsTracker/README.md

   - Vessel orbits are always rendered in full by default, from 1 up to a max of 3.
 However you can cancel the calculations at anytime and what has been calculated will be rendered
   - After each full orbit is rendered it is immediately added to the map
   - If the view is changed to a body or crew while a vessel orbit is calculating, it will be paused.
 If you return to that vessel before any other, the calculation will pickup where it left off.
 Otherwise it will be chucked and new calculations begun for a new vessel
+  - Orbital calculation batch size has been reduced from 1500 to 1000 calculations to allow for smoother browser performance due to the slightly increased browser load brought on with the Geogebra figure

 Additions:
   - When viewing a system that has vessels in orbit, they are dynamically loaded and added to the GeoGebra figure